 Antihistamines — Antihistamines are frequently prescribed for symptom relief due to their drying effects; however, there are no studies investigating their efficacy for this indication .
 Additionally, over-drying of the mucosa may lead to further discomfort.
 Antihistamines have side effects (drowsiness, xerostomia), and their use for the treatment of acute sinusitis is not recommended .

-Observation — Patients who are diagnosed with ABRS should be treated with antimicrobial therapy.
-However, the diagnosis of a bacterial process is often uncertain, and watchful waiting with assurance of follow-up may be appropriate for some patients with milder symptoms.
-Guidelines from a multidisciplinary expert panel in 2007 recommend that selected patients with symptoms suggestive of mild ABRS (only mild pain and temperature <38.3°C or 101°F) may be managed expectantly .
-Patients under observation should be treated supportively for relief of symptoms for seven days after the time of diagnosis.
-If there is no improvement over this interval, or if there is worsening at any time, antimicrobial therapy is then initiated.
+Guidelines from a multidisciplinary expert panel in 2015 recommend that selected patients with symptoms suggestive of uncomplicated ABRS (temperature <38.3°C or 101°F and no extra-sinus complications) may be managed expectantly without antibiotics .
+Patients under observation should be treated supportively for relief of symptoms for 7 to 10 days after the time of diagnosis.
+If there is no improvement over this interval, or if there is worsening at any time, antimicrobial therapy should be initiated.
 Guidelines from the Infectious Disease Society of America (IDSA) in 2012 recommend that antimicrobial therapy might be withheld for three days in patients with mild symptoms, but initiated promptly thereafter if there is no improvement .
 Factors such as age, general state of health, and comorbidities should be considered when choosing this option.

 ●A randomized trial of adult patients (n = 166) presenting to primary care offices who met clinical criteria for acute bacterial rhinosinusitis (ABRS) evaluated whether a 10-day course of amoxicillin, compared to placebo, improved disease-related quality of life as measured by a symptom score .
 There was no difference between groups at day 3, the primary specified outcome, or at day 10, although there was greater symptom improvement reported by the amoxicillin group at day 7.
 All patients were also offered symptomatic treatment for relief of pain, fever, cough, and nasal congestion.